densedever/PS-Community-Roguelike/README.md

 - Usually contains magic skills

 This should give you an idea what type of game this will be.
 Think text-based Diablo.

+Game will feature character creation at start.
+Just type in a name for now (?).

+Characters will obtain skills as user levels up.
+Can choose to use skills or not, providing simple implementation of a flexible class system.

+Need to make class for character.
+Separate file?
+Separate file.

+Main file is game.cpp.